On Chow groups of toric schemes over a DVR: Introduction

 As an application of our results, in Section \ref{subsec:exa}, we compute the Chow groups of several toric schemes over $S$ and of their special fibers.

-As a final remark, note that one can also consider Fulton's (equivariant and non-equivariant) operational Chow \emph{cohomology} groups $\CH^k(\X/S)$ and $\CH^k_{\T_S}(\X/S)$ of toric schemes, which are defined in terms of bivariant classes (see \cite[Chapter 17, 20]{fulint} and \cite[Section 6]{EG} for the equivariant version).
-We will give a combinatorial characterization of the \emph{equivariant} ones in a forthcoming article in terms of piecewise polynomial functions.
-One key point is that they satisfy Poincaré duality.
+As a final remark, note that in order to define the product of two cycles in a toric scheme, one can consider Fulton's operational Chow \emph{cohomology} rings or its equivariant version.
+These are defined in terms of bivariant classes (see \cite[Chapter 17, 20]{fulint} and \cite[Section 6]{EG} for the equivariant version).
+In \cite{bot-ara} a combinatorial characterization of the equivariant operational Chow cohomology rings of a toric scheme and that of its special fiber are given in terms of piecewise polynomial functions.
+Moreover, in \cite[Theorem 3.16]{bot-ara} it is shown that the equivariant Chow groups of regular, proper toric models satisfy Poincaré duality.